peter/casino-lobby/api/README.md

 ## TODO

 * More unit tests for services/games
-* Add ajv, use req.query schema with filter param
+* Use filter query param with patternProperties or use JSON value?
-* Ramda - need it?
+* Swagger
+* GraphQL
+* Index page with links to Swagger and GraphQL
+* API tests

 ## Dependencies

-* Node.js 8.10.0 (LTS version that AWS Lambda uses)
+* Node.js 8.10.0 or higher (8.10.0 LTS version that AWS Lambda uses)
 * yarn

 ## Install